Emerging Leaders Program

 The Numbers

-Percentage of 2022 cohort members who reported feeling more connected to colleagues at the end of ELP.
+Percentage of 2023 cohort members who reported feeling connected to colleagues at peer institutions at the end of ELP.

-Average rating of content, presentation and speaker quality for all 2022 ELP programming.
+Average rating of content, presentation, and speaker quality for all 2023 ELP programming.

 The Stories